StegSchreck/uberpage/DEPLOY_ON_GITHUB_PAGES.md

 # UberPage
 After you forked this project and adjusted it to your needs (configured with your data), you might want to deploy it in order to make it available to everyone.

+I created an overview of GitHub projects as my [GitHub Page](https://stegschreck.github.io/).

 ## Deployment to GitHub Pages
 This is a little guide of how to deploy this React project to [GitHub Pages](https://help.github.com/en/categories/github-pages-basics).
 You still can deploy it in a different way.
 This is only a suggestion.